Validating the Galaxy and Quasar Catalog-Level Blinding Scheme for the DESI 2024 analysis: DESI DR1 BLINDING SCHEME

 \subsection{When to Unblind: Criteria and Tests}

 The decisions on the blinding pipeline were coordinated closely with the DR1 DESI collaboration 2-point clustering cosmological analysis team.
-Once milestones for analysis validation on blinded catalogs (also a focus of this paper) were reached, the results were unblinded.
+Once milestones for analysis validation on blinded catalogs were reached\footnote{For a detailed list of milestones reached in the BAO analysis, see Section 6 of \cite{DESI2024.III.KP4}.
+A similar list of unblinding criteria and tests for the full-shape analysis will be available in the forthcoming full-shape paper \cite{DESI2024.V.KP5}.}; the results were unblinded.
 The results particularly relevant to this work are presented in: \begin{enumerate} \item DESI 2024 II: Sample definitions, characteristics, and two-point clustering statistics \cite{DESI2024.II.KP3} \item DESI 2024 III: Baryon Acoustic Oscillations from Galaxies and Quasars \cite{DESI2024.III.KP4} \item DESI 2024 V: Analysis of the full shape of two-point clustering statistics from galaxies and quasars \cite{DESI2024.V.KP5} \end{enumerate}

-The work presented in this paper concerns most of the tests for II and a significant fraction of those for III and V, especially focusing on making sure the blinding pipeline works.
-We refer the reader to \cite{DESI2024.III.KP4, DESI2024.V.KP5} for details regarding the respective analyses including optimizations beyond the analysis framework used in this paper.
+We emphasize once more that the scope of the present paper is to ensure that the blinding pipeline works as expected (as detailed in the next section), and we refer the reader to \cite{DESI2024.III.KP4, DESI2024.V.KP5} for details regarding the respective analyses,including optimizations and unblinding requirement tests, which are beyond the scope of the present paper.
 We also note that DESI 2024 IV focuses on BAO measurements Lyman-$\alpha$ forest; blinding, validation, and analysis for IV were distinct from those described above; we refer the reader to \cite{DESI2024.IV.KP6}.
 Finally, DESI 2024 VI focuses on likelihoods and combining the various probes; see \cite{DESI2024.VI.KP7A, DESI2024.VII.KP7B} for further details.